LG's theme for the G3 is "smart is the new simple" and one of the key factors in this is the new interface it put together for the new handset.

 The interface is visually a triumph for LG, a new look that brings a freshness that sends a statement that the South Korean brand is finally looking to make the step up to top-tier manufacturer.

-To that end, there have been a couple of extra features added in to help with day to day living – these include helpful video tips that alter throughout the lifetime of the phone (so start-up tips in the first few weeks, app tutorials for the programs you're not using a bit later on and then telling you about new LG products as the G3 nears the end of life).
+To that end, there have been a couple of extra features added in to help with day to day living – these include helpful video tips that alter throughout the lifetime of the phone (so start-up tips in the first few weeks, app tutorials for the programs you're not using a bit later on, and then information about new LG products as the G3 nears the end of life).

-The idea is clever, but one you'll not really use that often.
+The idea is clever, but not one you'll use that often.
 The same can be said of Smart Notice, a constant label that hangs beneath the weather widget on the home screen.

 This is meant to be the companion in your phone, allowing you to see the truth behind the weather by prompting you when you'll need an umbrella or offering to save a contact that you call multiple times but isn't in your phone book.

 The thing is more often it tells you when there's a new video to watch, or adding helpfully that when it's foggy outside 'it's very foggy'.
-The idea is cool, but it's more annoying than helpful, at least in the first month of ownership.
+The idea is cool, but it's more annoying than helpful.

 So, onto the performance of the LG G3; as you can guess with the Snapdragon 801 CPU on board and up to 3GB of RAM (if you buy the 32GB iteration of the phone) this handset performs well on standard benchmarks.

-However, in day to day use it's not great.
-There's a definite lag under the finger that's simply not present when using the HTC One M8 or iPhone 6, and it's quickly noticeable.
+While the interface performance is better than it was, however, general performance doesn't compare well with other handsets.
+Dig deeper and there's a definite lag under the finger that's simply not present when using the HTC One M9 or iPhone 6, and it's quickly noticeable.

 LG's proprietary way of unlocking the phone is back for a second round – and it's as good as it was before.